Professional edition active

 Symptoms of heart disease are determined by the type and extent of the cardiac anomaly.

-Infants with congenital heart defects, the most common of which are ventricular septal defects and atrioventricular canal defects, can either be asymptomatic or show signs of heart failure (eg, labored breathing, fast respiratory rate, difficulty with feeding, sweating, poor weight gain).
+Infants with congenital heart defects, the most common of which are ventricular septal defects and atrioventricular septal defects, can be asymptomatic or show signs of heart failure (eg, labored breathing, fast respiratory rate, difficulty with feeding, sweating, poor weight gain).

-Murmurs may not be present; however, a number of different murmurs are possible.
+Murmurs may not always be present; however, a number of different murmurs are possible.

 Gastrointestinal manifestations

-Infants with Hirschsprung disease usually have delay in passage of meconium.
+Infants with Hirschsprung disease usually have delays in passage of meconium.
 Severely affected infants may have signs of intestinal obstruction (eg, bilious vomiting, failure to pass stool, abdominal distention).

 Duodenal atresia or stenosis can manifest with bilious vomiting or with no symptoms, depending on the extent of the stenosis.
-These defects may be detected by prenatal ultrasonography (double-bubble sign).
+These defects may be detected by prenatal ultrasound (double-bubble sign).

 Hide Details

-This x-ray shows the typical double-bubble effect seen with complete duodenal obstruction.
+This radiograph shows the typical double-bubble sign seen with complete duodenal obstruction.
 The smaller bubble represents the proximal, dilated duodenum (white arrow); the larger bubble represents the stomach (black arrow).
-This effect can be seen with duodenal atresia, duodenal web, annular pancreas, and preduodenal portal vein.
+This sign can be seen with duodenal atresia, duodenal web, annular pancreas, and preduodenal portal vein.
 Rarely, it can also be seen with complete duodenal obstruction resulting from Ladd bands in a patient with malrotation.

 By permission of the publisher.
 From Langer J: Gastroenterology and Hepatology: Pediatric Gastrointestinal Problems.
 Edited by M Feldman (series editor) and PE Hyman.
 Philadelphia, Current Medicine, 1997.